Proven Orthopedic Rehabilitation Expertise

 The team includes certified rehabilitation nurses, physical therapists, occupational therapists, therapeutic recreation specialists, case managers, dieticians, neuropsychologists and biomedical/rehabilitation engineers.
 Communication is maintained, as needed, with the patient’s referring physician and, when necessary, other medical specialists are consulted.

 Through regularly scheduled meetings and frequent interaction, the team works together to improve each patient’s strength, balance, mobility and endurance.
-The goal is to restore function, as well as teach strategies and prescribe assistive equipment to compensate for any deficits.
+The goal is to activity, strength and motion and recommend use of assistive equipment to compensate for deficits.

 After undergoing a comprehensive evaluation, patients receive individualized treatment plans designed to encourage maximum recovery and independence.
 Our team works with patients, family members and referring physicians to set goals for a successful return to home, work, school or community life.
 Family members also are encouraged to be a part of therapy and education sessions.

 Issues typically addressed during the recovery process include:

 Activities of Daily Living.
 Learning how to meet daily needs is an essential part of rehabilitation.
 Through individual and group treatment programs, we help patients re-learn and accomplish daily tasks related to self-care (i.e. dressing, bathing, home management and driving).